Emulator Issues #5620

 Thread scheduling is a job that is best handled by the operating system.
 You may get a small boost on Turbo Boost-enabled CPUs, but even that isn't going to be consistent.
 If the operating system is doing its job correctly, it should be properly load balancing single-threaded work anyways, keeping the performance improvement -if any - largely intact.
 Preventing the OS from scheduling on certain cores is only limiting resources.

-Updated by scientificraver over 11 years ago
+Updated by scientificraver almost 12 years ago

 If the option gets removed, all windows users with a modern 2nd or 3rd Generation i7 CPU will experience a great loss in performance on any CPU-demanding scene.
 Therefore the option should not be removed.
 Also in many game wikis it is recommended to enable LTTC to increase performance and with a modern CPU it works all the time.